m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 [Download the Feature Extraction Script](https://github.com/lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets)

-After running the CERT feature extraction script, you will have a local `ExtractedData/` folder containing aggregated behavioral logs.
+After running the CERT feature extraction script, you will have a local `ExtractedData/` folder containing aggregated behavioral logs. **Copy `ExtractedData/` into the project root.**

 For this project, `ExtractedData/` is treated as a local source and is not tracked in the GitHub repository.
 **Notebook `01_preprocessing.ipynb` expects an `ExtractedData/` folder in the project root.**